hyeshik/tailseeker/README.md

 # Tailseeker 3.1

+>_**(CAUTION)** The current version tailseeker 3 fails to process many of HiSeq- and MiSeq-derived data due to a problem in the normalization paramter estimation.
+In that case, it is advised to try [an older version](https://github.com/hyeshik/tailseeker/tree/tailseeker2) instead._

 Tailseeker is the official pipeline for TAIL-seq, which measures poly(A) tail lengths and 3′-end modifications with Illumina SBS sequencers.